If your rose bushes have clusters of little pink or green bugs, there’s a good chance you have an infestation of rose aphids.

 13. Horticultural Oil

 You can spray horticultural oil on plants to smother these pests and their eggs.
-It is a natural method to kill rose aphid infestations.
+This is a natural method of killing rose aphid infestations.

-The oil clogs the breathing holes and suffocates the aphids, while also preventing eggs from hatching.
+The oil clogs aphids’ breathing holes and suffocates them.
+It also prevents their eggs from hatching.
 For the best results, treat the whole rose bush.

 Takeaway